 Dartmouth Health is committed to the privacy of its patients and complies with all applicable laws, including the Health Insurance Portability and Accountability Act (HIPAA).

 Dartmouth Health does not share patient-specific information with the media without prior authorization.
-D-HH collaborates with public health authorities, including the CDC and local public health authorities, as appropriate.
+Dartmouth Health collaborates with public health authorities, including the CDC and local public health authorities, as appropriate.
 These authorities are best positioned to provide public health information.

-For other Frequently Asked Questions, visit the CDC website.
+For more information about COVID-19, visit the CDC website.